khofstadter/enhancingaudiodescription.com/README.md

 - what I've learnt when moving the EAD website from Wordpress to GitHub Pages?

 ## after switch
+- check google analytics

 ## log
+- 2022-01-11 new suggestions and content from M addeded
 - 2022-01-08 sent summery video to M
 - 2022-01-07 smaller team photos, smaller fixes for access, emma and lisa added to a.panel
 - 2022-01-06 main MailChimp integration fixed, however would be good to have a better UX